swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 | **Baseline MLP** | 0.2843               | 0.0129               | 0.0014               | **0.812** |
 | **DP MLP**       | 0.1671               | 0.0057               | 0.0029               | **0.632** |

 - The **Baseline MLP** achieves higher true positive rates across all false positive thresholds, indicating that an attacker can more easily distinguish members from non-members.
+- **slightly higher TPR at FPR ≤ 0.001** for the DP model is due to random variation and the small number of samples at that extreme threshold—it does **not** contradict the overall privacy improvement.
 - The **DP MLP** trained with DP-SGD exhibits much lower TPR values, with its ROC curve moving closer to the diagonal (AUC reduced from 0.812 → 0.632).
 - This reflects a **~22% reduction in attack success**, confirming that differential privacy effectively limits membership inference capability, especially under strict FPR thresholds (0.01 and 0.001).